top of page

 This non-profit organization keeps the arts alive by providing lessons, classes, camps, art shows, and special events.

-Grace Houston Biamonte was the last Houston to live in the family home.
-Grace lived in the house until 1978.
-Many of Grace's original painting are still on display at the Houston House.
-It's unclear how the art league gained possession of so many of her beautiful pieces.
-Many of the founding members of the art league were friends with Grace.
-They were also in Garden Club with her and were regular guests at her home.
-Biamonte attended Ohio State University and became a professor of art in Pennsylvania.
+Grace Houston Biamonte was the last member of the Houston family to reside in the family home, living there until 1978.
+Many of her original paintings remain on display at the Houston House, showcasing her artistic legacy.
+It's uncertain how the art league acquired so many of her stunning works, but many of its founding members were close friends of Grace, sharing their passion for gardening and art as regular guests in her home.
+Biamonte later attended Ohio State University and became an art professor in Pennsylvania, further contributing to the world of art.

 Garce houston.jpg